|

 One drawback of this dive site is that as it is at the entrance to Botany Bay, it is subject to possible poor visibility.
 However, if you dive on high or incoming tide you should get reasonable visibility.
 On my dives here we have had from 12 to over 20 metres.

 This is a site that needs quite a few dives to properly explore, even using a scooter.
-A truely great dive site.
+A truly great dive site.
 Unfortunately, currently there are no charter boats that dive this location as far as I know.

 |